Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Presentation of the task

+In this project, we tackle a classification problem using advanced Convolutional Neural Networks (CNN) and the Intel Image dataset.
 The Intel classification dataset groups pictures from 6 different classes : 'mountain', 'street', 'glacier', 'buildings', 'sea' and 'forest'.
 Those pictures are in average in medium resolution of 150x150 pixels and RGB colors (compared to 28x28 pixels in black and white for the MNIST dataset).

 Mountain: